0,00 USD

 A Musical Prodigy from Gonaïves

-Born in Gonaïves, Haiti, Emeline Michel’s journey into music began at an early age.
+Born in Gonaïves, Haiti, Emeline Michel’s musical journey began at an early age.
 Growing up in a musical household, she developed a love for singing and honed her skills in church choirs.
 Her talent soon led her to formal training at the Detroit Jazz Center in the United States, where she expanded her musical knowledge and refined her vocal technique.

 A Voice for Haiti